- Search The Registry

-Larry Darnell Fitzgerald Jr. was born in Minneapolis, Minnesota the older of two sons of Larry and Carol Fitzgerald Sr. He graduated from the Academy of Holy Angels high school and attended the University of Pittsburgh, where he played for the schools football team.
+Larry Darnell Fitzgerald Jr. was born in Minneapolis, Minnesota the older of two sons of Larry Fitzgerald Sr. and Carol Fitzgerald.
+He graduated from the Academy of Holy Angels high school and attended the University of Pittsburgh, where he played for the schools' football team.
 From 2002 to 2003, he was generally considered one of the best wide receivers in college football.

 After his sophomore season, Fitzgerald was recognized as the best player in the NCAA with the 2003 Walter Camp Award and the Touchdown Club of Columbus's Chic Harley Award, and as the best wide receiver in college football with the 2003 Biletnikoff Award and the Touchdown Club's Paul Warfield Award.
 He was also a unanimous 2003 All-America selection and a runner-up for the Heisman Trophy.

 In 26 games with the University, Fitzgerald caught 161 passes for 2,677 yards and set a new school record with 34 receiving touchdowns.
 He was the first player in school history with back-to-back 1,000-yard receiving seasons.
 He also holds an NCAA record with at least one touchdown catch in 18 straight games.
 Although Fitzgerald had played at Pitt for only two years without redshirting, he petitioned the NFL to allow him to enter the 2004 NFL Draft because he had left his high school, Academy of Holy Angels, during his senior year to attend Valley Forge Military Academy.
 The NFL granted an exception to allow Fitzgerald to enter the draft, as he convinced the NFL that the time he spent at the Academy, combined with his time at Pitt, was the minimum of three years removed from high school to make him eligible for the draft.